lindsaygorman1/bsad482project/README.md

-# bsad482project
-BSAD 482

-The Issues Surrounding Aging Populations in Rural Communities in Nova Scotia
+# The Issues Surrounding Aging Populations in Rural Communities in Nova Scotia

-**PROBLEM CONTEXT:**
+Lindsay Gorman

+BSAD 482 - DECISION ANALYTICS

+# **Executive Summary:**

-Nova Scotia has one of the oldest populations in Canada.
-This is particularly due to rural areas experiencing particularly high rates of aging.
-The challenges that seniors face in communities include limited access to healthcare, social isolation, inadequate methods of public transportation, and a shortage of nursing and long-term care facilities.
-These issues can have immense effects on their quality of life, leading to increased hospitalization and reduced independence among our seniors.
-Understanding these challenges is critical for policymakers, healthcare providers, and community organizations aiming to improve the well-being of aging populations.
+Nova Scotia’s rural communities face significant aging-related challenges.
+Some of these challenges include limited access to healthcare, social isolation, lack of public transportation, and a shortage of accessible housing and long-term care facilities.
+Seniors often travel long distances for medical care, experience mental health impacts due to isolation, and struggle with costly, insufficient transit options.
+Many rural homes lack accessibility features, while long-term care waitlists force seniors to remain in unsuitable housing or relocate.

-Healthcare access is a major concern for seniors in Nova Scotia.
-Many rural communities lack nearby hospitals, specialized care, or at-home care services.
-It is not uncommon for seniors to need to travel long distances to receive medical attention, creating barriers to time-sensitive and effective care.
-Furthermore, social isolation is prevalent among rural seniors due to the dispersion of communities, and the limited public transportation that Nova Scotia offers.
-Social isolation is strongly correlated with mental health issues, including depression, anxiety, and increased risks of cognitive decline in our elders.

-Unlike urban centers with established public transit systems, many rural communities have limited transportation services.
-Seniors who are no longer able to drive may struggle to access essential services such as grocery stores, pharmacies, and their medical appointments.
-Additionally, the limited public transportation across NS is very costly and inconvenient, for example a one way trip on the Maritime bus is $50+.

-Another challenge is our housing crisis, and the lack of accessible homes.
-Many rural homes are not designed for aging in place, lacking accessibility features such as wheelchair ramps, stairlifts, and walk-in showers.
-Furthermore, there are long wait times for long-term care facilities, forcing many seniors to either remain in unsuitable housing or relocate away from their communities to receive care.

-Overall, these issues require changes to be made in the province we call home.
-Changes in policies, increased investments in public services, and community support programs are vital to ensure our aging population has a safe place to grow old.
+# **Key Performance Indicators (KPIs)**

+1. Healthcare Accessibility: Percentage of seniors  with access to healthcare facilities within a 30-minute drive.

+2. Social Isolation Rate: Percentage of seniors in rural communities who report feeling socially isolated or lonely.

+3. Long-Term Care Facilities: Average wait times and availability for placement in long-term care facilities in rural Nova Scotia.

+4. Access to Public Transportation: Percentage of seniors in rural communities with access to public or community-based transportation services.

+5. Accessible Housing Availability: Percentage of homes in rural communities with accessibility features for aging in place.